 Security: Passwords and user-names can be encrypted.
 The encryption that I settled on is standard DES, which uses a 64 bit password key (for local storage).
 This isn't a crack-proof algorithm, but unless you're running money for "da man", it's more than satisfactory for keeping even a techno-savvy thief from getting your goodies.
 As for the security of the code itself, the full source code is "open", meaning that anyone (yes... you) can look at the inner workings and see that nothing spooky is going on.
 The code makes a fully secure (SSL) connection directly with each institution and transfers data over the encrypted link (at the full strength provided by the bank server).
 There are no other connections made and your information is not being (silently) sent to somewhere in western Siberia.

-Scrubbing the Statements: As discussed here, I first ran into issues when downloading Discover Card transactions.
+Scrubbing Statements: As discussed here, I first ran into issues when downloading Discover Card transactions.
 To fix the issue, I implemented a "scrubber" routine that re-formats transaction statements before passing to Money.
-The interface is "open", meaning that it's easy to add a scrubber for any other institution or statement format, and numerous additional routines have been implemented since beginning the project, to address issues as they arose.
+Numerous scrub routines have been implemented since beginning the project to address various issues.

-Code Structure: The code structure is similar to the original, but far from the same.
-While implementing changes, the code was restructured and made more modular (to my taste, of course).
+Code Structure: The code was restructured and made more modular (to my taste, of course).
 The PocketSense version is not compatible with any other OFX Python code, and cannot be intermixed.

 Continued Enhancements: Since originally posting this work in early 2010, I have continued to fix user-reported issues and add enhancements.
 The revisions page shows a summary of the change history, but suffice it to say that there's been a bunch.